namratab94/course_management_system/README.md

 pip install -r requirements.txt
 ```

+## Running the Project

-6. To start the server at port 8888:
+1. To start the server at port 8888:
 ```
 python main.py
 ```

-7. Open your web browser and go to [localhost:8888](localhost:8888).
+2. Open your web browser and go to [localhost:8888](localhost:8888).
   a.
 The login credentials are
     * Username: Rado
     * Password: ddd